 You might choose a planned home birth for many reasons, including:

-- Cultural or religious norms or concerns
+- Cultural or religious concerns

 - Lower cost